angular/angular/aio/content/guide/http.md

 The [RxJS library](guide/rx-library) offers several _retry_ operators.
 For example, the `retry()` operator automatically re-subscribes to a failed `Observable` a specified number of times. _Re-subscribing_ to the result of an `HttpClient` method call has the effect of reissuing the HTTP request.

-The following example shows how you can pipe a failed request to the `retry()` operator before passing it to the error handler.
+The following example shows how to pipe a failed request to the `retry()` operator before passing it to the error handler.

 <code-example
   path="http/src/app/config/config.service.ts"